symbol/symbol-docs/source/concepts/mosaic.rst

 Each mosaic is defined by a variety of attributes such as name, quantity, divisibility and transferability.

-A mosaic could be as simple as a token, but it could also represent a set of more specialized assets like: reward points, shares of stock, signatures, status flags, votes or even other currencies.
+A mosaic could be as simple as a token, but it could also represent a set of more specialized assets such as: reward points, shares of stock, signatures, status flags, votes or even other currencies.

 .. _mosaic-definition-transaction: